Six traffic-boosting alternatives to blogging

 - They get indexed by search engines too so they can be great for search engine optimisation.

 A great thing about using images is that you don’t need to do much writing – only a title and a brief description.
 Sounds appealing, doesn’t it?
 We bet it does, especially if you’re a photographer who is looking for new ways to advertise your portfolio that doesn’t involve lengthy blog posts.

 Here’s what you can do: when you are sharing your photos, try telling a story.
 Think inspirational images with action steps of quotes or sharing a fun or interesting story about the shoot or the subject.

-Here is a fantastic example from 24-year-old photographer Rob Woodcox who shares powerful photos on Flickr that tell incredible stories.
+Here is a fantastic example from 24-year-old photographer Rob Woodcox who shares psouowerful photos on Flickr that tell incredible stories.
 His project is called “Stories Worth Telling” and it’s a series of photos that raises awareness on the lives of foster children.

 His project is so impressive that it was featured in major publications and blogs, which also helped build his profile as a photographer and storyteller.